starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

 Tuples
 ------

-Tuples are a feature to allow convenient referencing of an ordered collection of elements.
+Tuples allow convenient referencing of an ordered collection of elements.
 The references cannot be revoked because they are constructed from local variables, which use the ``fp`` register.
 Tuples may contain any combination of valid types, including other tuples.
 The compiler handles tuple elements with a reference to ``fp`` which for each element is incremented.
 If the first element is ``[fp + 1]``, the second is ``[fp + 2]``.

 Tuple are represented as comma-separated elements bounded by parentheses.
 Tuple elements are accessed with the tuple expression followed by brackets containing a zero-based index to the